-3. (iii)
+3. (iii) Scattered and cold

-Scattered and cold 4. (iv)
+4. (iv) Propositions

 Music Mike Westbrook texts Kate Westbrook

 6. Dead Man Blues (Jelly Roll Morton)

-Good-bye Pork Pie Hat (Charles Mingus)
+7. Good-bye Pork Pie Hat (Charles Mingus)

-If You Could See Me Now (Tadd Dameron)
+8. If You Could See Me Now (Tadd Dameron)

 10. Lil' Darlin' (Neal Hefti)

 12. Shipwreck Blues (Bessie Smith)

 Arranged by Mike Westbrook

 For most jazz careers of magnitude relocating from The Smoke to Devon would be game over.
 But what does Mike Westbrook do?
 Upon arriving in Dawlish he trawls the local music scene and hooks himself up with one of the most creatively hardcore bands of his career.
 And then, at the end of 2006, the Westbrook Village Band return to the metropolis, their country ways showing us city bumpkins way to go as they score a major hit at that year’s London Jazz Festival.

 The Westbrooks have never been ones for the jazz business.
 'The Waxeywork Show is a triumphant record that demonstrates staunch commitment to fundamentals - finding new expressive possibilities from within the depth of jazz tradition'It’s fair to say that the pernicious influence of Parky Jazz (good news - the bore of Barnsley has quit!) hasn’t done them any favours, and against that background The Waxeywork Show is a triumphant record that demonstrates staunch commitment to fundamentals - finding new expressive possibilities from within the depth of jazz tradition and risk-taking with a purpose.

 The tradition is lovingly embraced in a sequence of jazz waybacks.
 Jelly Roll Morton’s “Dead Man Blues” and Mingus’s “Goodbye Pork Pie Hat” make an imposing pairing, unexpectedly so perhaps until you consider how important Jelly Roll was to Mingus.
 “Monk’s Mood” rendered for brass is heart-stoppingly tasty, while “Lil’ Darlin’” shows Mike’s respect for the conceptual perfection of Neal Hefti’s original Basie chart.
 He then drops a googly - just how often do you hear Tadd Dameron’s “If You Could See Me Now” covered?

 For musicians who hadn’t had any professional exposure, the consistently high level of the instrumental playing is revelatory.
 Stan Willis’s alto is steeped in Johnny Hodges and Mike Brewer is a powerful lead trumpeter; his fulsome high notes behind Kate Westbrook on Bessie Smith’s “Shipwreck Blues” are pitched with unerring accuracy both to the note and to spirit.
 But this being a Westbrook record, the musicians are also challenged with a tricky new thirty minute composition, “The Waxeywork Show”.
 Kate’s scenario explores parallels between 19th Century freak shows and the internet: “both have the power to corrupt through fascination,” she asserts.
 The piece climaxes with a nightmarish montage, like competing layers of musical activity are downloading simultaneously.
 The musicians have to pass through intricate bi-tonal harmonies and punchy grooves to get there; them Westbrooks remain plugged into the zeitgeist, creating bold music that’s fizzy with contemporary relevance.